Scarborough, North Yorkshire: Education

-The four main state secondary schools in Scarborough are Graham School, George Pindar School, Scalby School, and St Augustine's Catholic School.
-Raincliffe School formally closed on 31 August 2012, merging with Graham School (the Raincliffe site closed completely on 23 June 2017).
-In September 2016, Scarborough University Technical College (UTC) opened for 14- to 18-year-olds.
-The campus is part of a £47 million pound development including Coventry University Scarborough Campus and a sports village in the Weaponness Valley.
+In 2019/20, there were 22 primary schools, 5 secondary schools, and 3 special schools with addresses in Scarborough.
+The four main state secondary schools are Graham School, George Pindar School, Scalby School, and St Augustine's Catholic School.
+In September 2016, Scarborough University Technical College (UTC) opened for 14 to 18 year olds.
+The most recent secondary school closure was Raincliffe School, which in 2012 merged with Graham School.

-Scarborough is also home to one private school, Scarborough College (for ages 3 to 18 years).

-Scarborough College abolished A-levels and has been an International Baccalaureate (IB) World School since June 2006.
-Ranked within Top 50 independent schools by The Times based on post-16 results, 2017.
+There is one private school in Scarborough, Scarborough College, originally established in 1898.
+In 2006, Scarborough College adopted the International Baccalaureate at the sixth form level, in place of A Levels.
+In 2012, it merged with another local private school, Bramcote School.

+Further education is provided by Scarborough Sixth Form College and Scarborough TEC.
+CU Scarborough, owned by Coventry University, offers higher education in the town.

 Scarborough International School of English, established in 1968 is accredited by the British Council and members of English UK and English UK North.
 The school offers English Language courses to students from around the world.
 There is also a private international language school called Anglolang, established in 1985, which teaches the English language to overseas students, companies, educational institutions, organised groups and individuals.

 Education in Scarborough has been notable for its commitment to the digital economy, particularly with the formation of the University of Hull's School of Arts and New Media, at the Scarborough Campus in 2006.
 This made Scarborough one of the UK mainland's first wireless campuses.

-In 2015, Coventry University Scarborough Campus opened in the town with a small first cohort and moved from temporary accommodation to a purpose-built site in September 2016.
-Ultimately, the university will cater for 3000 students studying an innovative, intensive pattern of study.
-Further Education is provided by Scarborough Sixth Form College and Yorkshire Coast College, which took over the University of Hull's campus in Scarborough in 2016.